kristinical/smallsh/README.md

 # SMALLSH
-#### Portfolio assignment for CS 344: Operating Systems I course at Oregon State University

 ### Introduction
-For this assignment, I wrote my own shell (smallsh) in C. smallsh implements a command line interface similar to well-known shells, such as bash.
+My own shell written in C which implements a command line interface similar to well-known shells, such as bash.

 The program:
 1. Prints an interactive input prompt